Game

 an attempt to solve differences between two parties

-mediation involves adopting a neutral role between two opposing parties rather than taking up the case of one party against another.
+involves adopting a neutral role between two opposing parties rather than taking up the case of one party against another.

 note